buildbot/buildbot/master/docs/relnotes/index.rst

 Bug fixes
 ---------

-- +add an index to steps.started_at to boost expensive SQL queries.
+- Add an index to ``steps.started_at`` to boost expensive SQL queries.
-- Fix handling of the regs_changed event in the BitBucket Server web hook.
+- Fix handling of the ``refs_changed`` event in the BitBucket Server web hook.
-- :issue:`4844`: Fix errors when disconnecting a libvirt worker.
+- Fix errors when disconnecting a libvirt worker (:issue:`4844`).
-- :issue:`4873`: Fix Bitbucket Cloud hook crash due to changes in their API.
+- Fix Bitbucket Cloud hook crash due to changes in their API (:issue:`4873`).
-- +Fix GerritEventLogPoller was using the wrong date format.
+- Fix ``GerritEventLogPoller`` was using the wrong date format.
-- +Fix janitor Exception when there is no logchunk to delete.
+- Fix janitor Exception when there is no logchunk to delete.
 - Reduced the number of SQL queries triggered by ``getPrevSuccessfulBuild()`` by up to 100.
 - :py:class:`~buildbot.util.git.GitStepMixin`: Prevent builders from corrupting temporary ssh data path by using builder name as part of the path
-- :py:class:`~buildbot.util.git.GitTag`: Allow ``tagName`` to be a renderable
+- :py:class:`~buildbot.util.git.GitTag`: Allow ``tagName`` to be a renderable.
-- Fix Github error reporting to handle exceptions that happen before the http request is sent
+- Fix Github error reporting to handle exceptions that happen before the HTTP request is sent.
 - :py:class:`~buildbot.changes.gitpoller.GitPoller`: Trigger on pushes with no commits when the new revision is not the tip of another branch.
-- :py:class:`~buildbot.steps.source.git.Git`: Fix the invocation of `git submodule foreach` on cleaning
+- :py:class:`~buildbot.steps.source.git.Git`: Fix the invocation of ``git submodule foreach`` on cleaning.
-- Fixed: On reconfig the StatsService would not correctly clear old consumers.
+- Fix StatsService not correctly clearing old consumers on reconfig.
-- :issue:`4765`: Fix various errors in try client with Python 3
+- Fix various errors in try client with Python 3 (:issue:`4765`).
-- Prevent accidental start of multiple force builds. (:issue:`4823`)
+- Prevent accidental start of multiple force builds in web UI (:issue:`4823`).
 - The support for proxying Buildbot frontend to another Buildbot instance during development has been fixed.
-  This feature has been broken since v2.3.0, and is now completely re-implemented for best performance ease of use and maintainability.
+  This feature has been broken since v2.3.0, and is now completely re-implemented for best performance, ease of use and maintainability.

 Improved Documentation
 ----------------------

-- :issue:`4939`: Document why some listed icons may not work out-of-the-box when building a custom dashboard
+- Document why some listed icons may not work out-of-the-box when building a custom dashboard (:issue:`4939`).
-- Improve Vault secrets management docs entry: includes fixes/additions to example code and emphasize on authorization component re policies and associated tokens.
-Also clarifies current function re KV v1 and v2 engines apiVersion argument and expected engine paths and the secretsmount argument.
+- Improve Vault secrets management documentation and examples.
-- Link the documentation of www.port to the capabilities of twisted.application.strports.
+- Link the documentation of ``www.port`` to the capabilities of ``twisted.application.strports``.
 - Move the documentation on how to submit PRs out of the trac wiki to the documentation shipped with Buildbot, update and enhance it.

 Features
 --------

-- :issue:`4928`: Update buildbot worker image to ubuntu 18.04
+- Update buildbot worker image to Ubuntu 18.04 (:issue:`4928`).
-- :py:class:`~buildbot.worker.docker.DockerLatentWorker`: Added support for docker build contexts, `buildargs`, and specifying controlling context
+- :py:class:`~buildbot.worker.docker.DockerLatentWorker`: Added support for docker build contexts, ``buildargs``, and specifying controlling context.
-- The :py:class:`~buildbot.changes.gerritchangesource.GerritChangeFilter` and :py:class:`~buildbot.changes.gerritchangesource.GerritEventLogPoller` now populate the `files` attribute of emitted changes when the `get_files` argument is true.
+- The :py:class:`~buildbot.changes.gerritchangesource.GerritChangeFilter` and :py:class:`~buildbot.changes.gerritchangesource.GerritEventLogPoller` now populate the ``files`` attribute of emitted changes when the ``get_files`` argument is true.
 Enabling this feature triggers an additional HTTP request or SSH command to the Gerrit server for every emitted change.
 - Buildbot now warns users who connect using unsupported browsers.
 - Boost janitor speed by using more efficient SQL queries.
 - Scheduler properties are now renderable.
 - :py:class:`~buildbot.steps.python.Sphinx`: Added ``strict_warnings`` option to fail on warnings.
-- UI now shows a paginated view for trigger step sub builds
+- UI now shows a paginated view for trigger step sub builds.

 Deprecations and Removals
 -------------------------